Vice Ganda: 1997–2008: Stand-up comedy and cross-over to television and films

-2009–2015: It's Showtime and rise to fame
+2009–2015: It's Showtime and rise to prominence

 Vice Ganda (right) hosting in the "Showtime Goodtime" segment of It's Showtime.

 Vice Ganda's biggest break was acquiring a role in It's Showtime, a talent search program of ABS-CBN premiered in October 2009.
 The role was refused by then comedian Long Mejia until he was offered to replace Mejia as an unelectable judge.
 With this career break through, Vice's life story of being bullied as a young, closeted homosexual has also been featured in the drama anthology, Maalaala Mo Kaya.

 In 2010, he gained widespread popularity due to his jokes and sarcasm.
 He was one of the supporting roles for Hating Kapatid alongside Judy Ann Santos and Sarah Geronimo.
 In the same year, he starred in his first ever feature film, a remake of the 1988 comedy film, Petrang Kabayo, originally played by Roderick Paulate.
-The film was an instant hit at its release and became one of the best-selling Filipino film of 2010.
+The film was an instant hit at its release and became one of the best-selling Filipino films of 2010.
 In the same year, Ganda staged his first ever major concert titled as "May Nag-Text..
 'Yung Totoo!
 Vice Ganda sa Araneta" held at the Araneta Coliseum.

 In 2011, he became host of his own Sunday talk show, Gandang Gabi, Vice!, which ended in 2020.
 In the same year, he won the Bert Marcelo Achievement Award for Excellence in Comedy at the 2011 GMMSF Box-Office Entertainment Awards.
 He also appeared on various guest roles for television series, Your Song, 100 Days to Heaven and I Dare You.
 Vice then launched his successful 2nd major concert at the Araneta Coliseum, a sold-out event called "Eto Na: Vice Ganda, Todong Sample sa Araneta".